 The Pennsylvania Department of Education maintains a list of Act 126 Approved Act 48 Course providers.
 Some of the approved courses do not provide training on all of the required components of Act 126.
 Consequently, even if your employees complete a three-hour, PDE-approved course, they may not have completed all elements of the child abuse recognition and reporting training that are required by Act 126.
 In budgeting and planning for upcoming professional development programs, public school entities should ensure the training provided fully addresses Act 126.

-If you have any questions, or if we can provide any assistance as you review your training materials, please do not hesitate to contact me or any of the attorneys in Barley Snyder’s Education Practice Group.
+If you have any questions, or if we can provide any assistance as you review your training materials, please do not hesitate to contact any of the attorneys in Barley Snyder’s Education Practice Group.